strawbees/learning-platform-gatsby/content/activities/01-build-the-platonic-solids.md

 <section component="youtube" url="https://youtu.be/ubChdzfykHg"></section>

-A Platonic solids are very unique shapes.
-From all possible convex polyhedra only five can be made with regular polygons as faces.
+Platonic solids are very unique shapes.
+From all possible convex polyhedra, only five can be made with regular polygons as faces.
 There are many ways to prove there can't be a sixth Platonic solid, one of them is trying it yourself!

 <section component="gallery">